Irbid: History

-Artifacts and graves in the area show that Irbid was inhabited in the Bronze Age.
-Pieces of pottery and wall stones found at Tell Irbid were estimated to be made in the year 3200 B.C.
-In the Hellenistic period, Irbid, then known as Arabella was a major trade center.
+In the Hellenistic period, Irbid—then known as Arabella—was a major trade center.
 Before the advent of Islam, Arabella was famous for producing some of the best wines in the ancient world.
 The area in the region had extremely fertile soil and moderate climate, allowing the growing of high quality grapes.

-After the Muslim conquests, the city came under the rule of the Muslim Empire and became known as Irbid, at which time it shifted from wine to olive oil production.
+During the Early Muslim conquests, the city came under the rule of the Rashidun Caliphate in 634 and became known as Irbid, at which time it shifted from wine to olive oil production.
 Wheat was also an important product in the area.

-In 1596 it appeared in the Ottoman tax registers named as Irbid, situated in the nahiya (subdistrict) of Bani Juhma, part of the Sanjak of Hawran.
+In 1596 it appeared in the Ottoman tax registers named as Irbid, situated in the nahiya (subdistrict) of Bani Juhma, part of the Hauran Sanjak.
 It had 72 households and 35 bachelors; all Muslim.
 The villagers paid a fixed tax-rate of 25% on agricultural products; including wheat (22,500 akçe), barley, summer crops, fruit trees, goats and bee-hives; in addition to a market toll.
 The total tax was 38,116 akçe.

 In 1838, Eli Smith noted Irbid (Arbela) as being a place with Sunni Muslim.

 The Jordanian census of 1961 found 44,585 inhabitants in Irbid.

-Present-day

-Irbid today combines the bustle of a provincial Middle Eastern town and the youthful nightlife of a typical college town.
 The city is home to four major universities: Yarmouk University, Jordan University of Science and Technology, Irbid National University and Jadara University.
-In addition, it is home for two campuses of Balqa Applied University and several private colleges.
-University Street, which defines the western border of the Yarmouk University campus, is popular with locals as well as with the occasional foreign visitors who stop by to relax in any of its numerous restaurants and cafés that open late into the night.
+In addition, it has two campuses of Balqa Applied University and several private colleges.

-Though not usually a major tourist destination itself, Irbid is home to two notable museums: the Museum of Jordanian Heritage and the Jordan Natural History Museum, both on the campus of Yarmouk University.
-Furthermore, Irbid's strategic location in northern Jordan makes it a convenient starting point for tourists interested in seeing the northern Jordan Valley; visiting Umm Qais, Beit Ras (Capitolias), Pella, Ajloun, Umm el-Jimal, La Foossi baitaras and other historical sites; or traveling on to Syria.
+Though not otherwise a major tourist destination, Irbid has two notable museums: the Museum of Jordanian Heritage and the Jordan Natural History Museum, both on the campus of Yarmouk University.
+Furthermore, Irbid's strategic location in northern Jordan makes it a convenient starting point for tourists interested in seeing the northern Jordan Valley; visiting Umm Qais, Beit Ras (Capitolias), Pella, Ajloun, Umm el-Jimal and other historical sites; or travelling on to Syria.